mirunaish/cat-chat/README.md

 ### Bugs / issues
 * Error handling is not very robust and my testing was not extensive, so it is likely that crashing the app is not difficult.
+* Declining a call causes the app to crash on the calling device
 * After a call is ended, a new call fails to connect.
-    * When the connection ends on one device it may not end on the other
 * Behavior if a connection is made while the server device is in a call is undefined.
 The server thread cannot be stopped due to a port conflict on restarting
 * Connecting to the IP address displayed on the screen always causes a timeout error.
 I believe this is a public IP address, and connections only work when using local IP address.
 * Connecting devices via Wifi is not very reliable.
 Even when using the public IP, all the tests I